 Lets get started making an image for a schematic you can post.

-Fritzing or a photo of your layout aren’t really satisfactory, especially if it has more than a few components.
+Fritzing (see below) or a photo of your layout aren’t really satisfactory, especially if it has more than a few components.

 Many advocate starting by drawing on paper and submitting an image.
 Here is a typical example.
 Its readable.